The REDRESS Team

 Eva joined REDRESS in 2011.
 Prior to joining REDRESS, she was the home affairs editor for El Diario-La Prensa, New York’s largest Spanish-language newspaper.
 She previously worked as its senior political and investigative reporter, and worked on several award-winning projects, including one that prompted a change in federal detention standards.
 She has also reported from Spain and the UK, and covered Latin America as an International Reporting Project fellow in Washington, DC.
 She has a M.A. in Journalism and Latin American studies from New York University, where she was an adjunct professor.
 Eva is originally from Spain.

 Jürgen joined REDRESS in 2006 as Project Coordinator on Universal Jurisdiction, having previously worked for various human rights organisations.
 In 2009 he took a position as Associate Legal Officer at the International Criminal Tribunal for Rwanda.
-He returned to REDRESS as Legal Advisor in 2010 and is working on REDRESS’ projects in a variety of countries, including India, Russia, Rwanda and Uganda.
+He returned to REDRESS as Legal Advisor in 2010.
 Jürgen obtained his law degree from the University of East Anglia and a LLM from the University of Trier.

 Head of Finance